 - Take it easy on your First and Last Day

-learning about every nook and corner of the places, safeguarding tips from being conned by the locals, keep in mind these aspects before you choose a destination.
+learning about every nook and corner of the place, safeguarding tips from being conned by the locals, keep in mind these aspects before you choose a destination.

 Another important point to note is to have a budget idea of all the expenditures so that you know if the other person aims to con.

 As women, our top priority remains the safety of accommodation.
-Give enough time reading reviews of women solo travelers who have been a part of a similar trip that you’re going to take.
+Give yourself enough time to read reviews of women solo travelers who have been a part of a similar trip that you’re going to take.

 Make inquiries, booking them pre-time so that the doors are open for you even when you reach off the time.
 There are various sites like HostelWorld to go safe hostel accommodations for girls.